 The repair in theory is simple, just replace the worn out parts.
 The throttle rod is connected to the top bell crank with a ball socket, and to the bottom bell crank with a hoop and bail arrangement.
-The throttle rods vary in length and shape from model to model, and all cost between $40 and $80.
+The throttle rods vary in length and shape from model to model, and most cost between $100-150.

 The bell cranks are another story entirely.
-The various bell cranks usually cost between $40 and $75, but can run as much as $150 for a 914-6!
+The various bell cranks usually cost around $125, but can run as much as $150 for a 914-6!
 You have probably figured out by now that there is no way I would ever spend $75 for a bell crank, let alone $150.
 You may also have figured out that this article is going to tell you how to repair that pricey bell crank for a substantially lesser amount.
 While thinking of a way to repair the bell crank it all came to me.
 The bell cranks on ‘84 and later 911’s have removable (i.e. replaceable) throttle rod attachment pieces.
 These pieces can be attached to any transmission bell crank for a quick and easy repair.
 This repair applies to all 356’s, 65-89 911’s, as well as 65-69 912’s and 914-6’s.
 The best part of this repair is the price.
-The repair piece 911.423.227.00 costs $1.89 and the locking nut 900.910.010.09 costs 25 cents.
-No, that is not a misprint!
+The repair piece 911.423.227.00 costs around $15.00 and the locking nut 900.910.010.09 costs around $7.

 The repair process is as follows:

 1. Replace the worn throttle rod as necessary